cjannusch/SpotifyMyDataTool/README.md

 # SpotifyMyDataTool
 This ReadMe will be formatted as more of a self note thread for myself.
 And to explain some design decisions I made if a future employer ever looks at this project.

+# PySimpleGUI
+I decided to use PySimgpleGUI to create a GUI because it supports four gui frameworks (tkinter, pyside2, WxPython, Remi).
+I'm not entirely sure if I want this to be web app yet, So using PySimpleGUI allows me to just switch the import and not have to rewrite any code if i decide to swtich it at any point.